Cost of searching

 One of the key decisions in buying a business is how to pay your bills while you are searching for it.
 You will have search expenses, living expenses and perhaps some substantial personal debt to cover.
 Having investors pay your salary and expenses for two years while you search is a solution, but may not be feasible if you have geographic restrictions or cannot relocate.
 If you decide to self-fund, it is even more critical to understand the potential costs you will be facing as you move through the process and get to a final closing.

-16 searcher/CEO’s, both funded and self-funded, shared data on their search process costs.
-Each search was different and there was a range from $43K to $780K for all in-costs by the time closing arrived.
-The average cost for a funded-searcher, excluding the back-end deal expenses for legal costs, was $86K while self-funded searchers were $41K, who are more geographically constrained with lower travel costs.
+16 searcher/CEO’s, funded and self-funded, shared data on their search process costs.
+Each search was different and there was a huge range from $43K to $780K for all in-costs by the time closing arrived.
+The average cost for a funded-searcher, excluding salary and the back-end deal expenses for legal costs, was $86K while self-funded searchers were $41K, who are more geographically constrained with lower travel costs.

 Costs in the search process

 Most searchers reported minor startup costs that included business cards, domain name registration, incorporation papers to be an average $2,500 and a low of $250.
 A few reported higher costs because they held foreign passports, with the highest cost reported at $13,000 to kick off their search.

 For office space, a some worked out of a home office (3), or utilized free common work space (2) at a University in a start-up incubator or working out of open space in a library with enough space for a half dozen interns.
 On the high end, monthly rent was $750/month while the average was $515/month and the lowest $330.
 Locating within easy access of a college area and having enough space to accommodate 5-15 interns is an important planning consideration.